jddiener/Dhrystone-eTPU/ReadMe.txt

 To run this demo, in the 'Run' menu select 'Reset and Go'.

-A dialog will open that with the Dhrystone calculation result.
+After running the benchmark a dialog will open to display the Dhrystone calculation result.